dmitriyakkerman/anime-in-viewport/README.md

 *Default:* `0px`

 ##### `threshold`
-Native Intersection Observer parameter which indicate at what percentage of the target's visibility the observer's callback should be executed.
+Native Intersection Observer parameter which indicate at what percentage of the target's visibility the animation should be executed.

 *Type:* Number
 *Required:* `false`